jungjinggg/Tech241_linux/commands_sparta_app.md

 # Sparta App

-The app is node js app and works on port 3000.
+The app is nodejs app and works on port 3000.
 It has 2 different features:

 1) **Front web page** (no database need to get this to run)
 2) **Database posts** (shows the data from the database)